 Sugar Ray and the Bluetones...

--2016 brings Sugar Ray and the Bluetones close to playing their distinctive brand of Blues for 40 years.
-This year the band is nominated by the Blues Foundation/Blues Music Awards in Memphis, TN for Blues Band of the Year, and band members Monster Mike Welch, Anthony Geraci, and Michael "Mudcat" Ward have each received a nomination on their respective instruments.
+-2017 brings Sugar Ray and the Bluetones close to playing their distinctive brand of Blues for 40 years.
+In 2016 the band was nominated by the Blues Foundation/Blues Music Awards in Memphis, TN for Blues Band of the Year, and band members Monster Mike Welch, Anthony Geraci, and Michael "Mudcat" Ward each received a nomination on their respective instruments.
 This brings a total of 26 BMA nominations garnered by the Bluetones and its members as well as seven Grammy nominations bestowed on Bluetones members.

 -The original line-up of Sugar Ray Norcia, Anthony Geraci, Michael "Mudcat" Ward, Neil Gouvin and then guitarist Ronnie Horvath (who subsequently changed his name to Ronnie Earl) was dominant in the late 1970's/early 1980's in the New England area, (where they were the House Band at the legendary Speakeasy Café in Cambridge, MA) New York City, Washington, D.C., throughout Virginia and a long road trip to Chicago where they played at Theresa’s Lounge on the South Side with Junior Wells.
 The band recorded two records with Chicago harmonica giant Big Walter Horton and toured as the backing band for blues legends Otis Rush, Big Joe Turner, J.B.
 Hutto, Sunnyland Slim, Hubert Sumlin, Roosevelt Sykes and many more.
 After Mr. Earl left to join Roomful of Blues, a relatively unknown guitarist joined the Bluetones--Doug "Kid" Bangham~"Kid" coming from the band members as they didn't even know his name at the time!
 The Bluetones traveled to California and back, and were one of this generation’s first blues bands to tour Europe, as early as 1980.
 Bangham left to take the place of Jimmy Vaughan in the Fabulous Thunderbirds.
 Sugar Ray also joined Roomful of Blues in the 1990's for seven strong years of touring and recording.